Taxes

 Calculation of Property Taxes

-The City of Brantford calculates your yearly taxes based on our tax rate multiplied by the assessed value of your property.
+The City of Brantford calculates your yearly taxes based on our tax rate multiplied by the assessed value of your property

-Tax Due Dates
+Property Tax Due Dates

-The interim tax due dates for 2019 are February 27 and April 26.
+The 2024 interim property tax due dates are Wednesday, February 28, 2024 and Friday, April 26, 2024.

 Penalty/interest of 1.25% will be added on the day of default to any instalment, plus 1.25% on the first day of each month thereafter until paid.
+To avoid late payment charges, payments must reach our office by the due date.
+Penalty and interest charges are set by City of Brantford by-laws, which are enforced by the Municipal Act, 2001.
+City of Brantford Council and staff do not have the authority to waive or alter penalty and interest charges.

 Payment options